SamWiIIiams/remote-file-browser/DesignDoc.md

 #### Dependencies and libraries

-- jsonwebtoken: for creating and validating tokens issued to users after login *If I have time*
+- bcrypt: For hashing and comparing passwords

 #### Endpoints